mward19/mward19.github.io/content/projects/ACME Volume 3 project/index.md

 We also noticed that there were problems with the ``GDP" data column.
 Much of it was missing or inaccurate.
 For this reason, we chose to take the GDP from [another dataset](https://www.kaggle.com/ds/3065197), which we verified had accurate and complete numbers by comparing a random subset of the numbers to those found by the [World Bank](https://databank.worldbank.org/indicator/NY.GDP.PCAP.CD/1ff4a498/Popular-Indicators).

-We imputed the rest of the missing data using an [imputer built with the k-Nearest Neighbors algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.impute.KNNImputer.html).
+We imputed the rest of the missing data using an imputer built with the k-Nearest Neighbors algorithm ([KNNImputer from scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.impute.KNNImputer.html)).

 We hope that given statistics for a year of data, we can predict life expectancy five years later.
 Now, to do this, we will not simply train a model to predict life expectancy, since it is increasing worldwide.